Why a healthy breakfast is important

 Healthy breakfast ideas to encourage reluctant breakfast eaters

 You’re an important role model when it comes to eating.
-Showing your kids that breakfast can be yummy and that it’s an important part of your day is a good way to encourage them to eat it.
-You can talk about its benefits with them too.
+Showing your children that breakfast is yummy and an important part of your day is a good way to encourage them to eat it.
+You can talk about the benefits of breakfast with them too.

 Here are more breakfast ideas to encourage healthy eating habits in the morning:

-- Make breakfast a time to sit and eat with your kids.
-Being a good example is a powerful way to change their habits.
+- Make breakfast a time to sit and eat with your children.
+Being a good example is a powerful way to influence your children’s habits.

 - If your child says he’s not hungry in the morning, try making a healthy smoothie, with milk, yoghurt and a piece of fruit like a banana, instead of a more traditional breakfast ‘meal’.